hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

   * **(optional)** rarity (integer >= 0): what should be the type's new rarity?
   * **(optional)** team (integer >= 0): what should be the type's new team?
   * **(optional)** name: what should be the type's new name?
 Names must consist of letters, numbers, and whitespaces only, with a maximum length of 100 characters.

+Note that this action will result in an error if you try to edit a read-only property (i.e. if categoryRO, rarityRO, teamRO, or nameRO has been set for the property in question through the [updateEdition](#updateedition) action).

 * examples:
 ```